-A: Portable oxygen tanks require prescription from your doctor because they are explosive.
+A: Oxygen tanks require prescription from your doctor because they are explosive and many other requirements.
 Oxygen generators are not portable (you cannot go places like the store), but have wheels for moving around and are used with stationary exercise systems.
 Oxygen requires a prescription if your intended use is for medical purposes.
 If you need oxygen for medical conditions, please consult with your doctor.

 Q: How often do I need to use Maxx O2 EWOT and for how long?

 A: Consider EWOT as one component of your exercise program.
 Target three days per week at 15 minutes max per session.
 Incorporate weight training and possible outdoor walking or swimming as additional components of your overall conditioning program.
 If you are in poor health, EWOT may be your only way to exercise.

 Q: How strenuous does EWOT have to be to be effective?